 - Familiarity with data encryption

 What you'll learn

-Jignesh is a Principal Architect at Cox Communications.
-He has more than 15 years’ experience in applying scientific methods and mathematical models to solve problems concerning the management of systems, people, machines, materials and finance in industry.
-Previously he has been a trusted advisor for large software company in the North-West assisting in data center capacity forecasting and providing machine learning capabilities to detect email spam, predicting DDOS attack and preventing DNS blackhole.
+Jignesh Patel is a principal architect at Cox Communications.
+He has more than 15 years’ experience in applying scientific methods and mathematical models to solve problems concerning the management of systems, people, machines, materials, and finance in industry.
+Previously, he was a trusted advisor for large software company in the northwest, assisting in data center capacity forecasting and providing machine learning capabilities to detect email spam, predicting DDOS attacks, and preventing DNS blackholes.

 Leave a Comment or Question

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?